Leqa Neqemte

-Leqa Nekemte (also known as Leqa Naqamtee) is a historical polity of the Leqa Oromo people, located in the western part of modern-day Ethiopia.
+Leqa Nekemte (also known as Leqa Naqamtee) is a historical polity of the Leqa Oromo people, located in modern East Wellega.
+It was a dyadic-like state with the neighbouring Leqa Qellam located in Western Wellega, founded by Moti Jote Tulu.
 The town of Nekemte, located in the heart of the region, was a significant center for trade, politics, and culture.
 Established in the mid-19th century, the polity grew in importance over the following decades as it developed into a strong hereditary dynasty with agricultural and military power.